DmitriyYarmola/RXJS-test-task/README.md

+# npm install
+Install all dependencies of project

-# Create-Project
+# npm start

-This is start layout for React projects.
+Start of project